sumanthtatipamula/Front-End-Web-Development-with-React/week-2/confusion/notes.md

   - can wrap presentational components in wrapping divs
 - Provide data to presentational components
 - Maintain state and communicate with data sources.

+## Updating LifeCycle methods.

+- Called when a component is being re-rendered
+  - Can be caused be changes to props or state.
+  - getDerivedStateFromProps()
+  - shouldComponentUpdate() -- return boolean variable.
+  - render()
+  - getSnapshotBeforeUpdate()
+  - componentDidUpdate() -- invoked when component is updated.